Fare9/KUNAI-static-analyzer/README.md

     * **external/zip/**: very simple library for unziping files, this is used for extracting all the files from an *apk* file, you need to retrieve it with make.sh or cloning repo with submodules.
 * **projects/**: stand-alone binaries that are compiled together with KUNAI that are intended for testing or as tools that comes with KUNAI, even when these can be checked for learning how to use KUNAI, some headers or dependencies can be included in other ways than those in **example-scripts**.
 * **src/**: source code of KUNAI, here are all the C++ classes structured in folders of KUNAI project.
+    * **src/APK/**: code to manage APK files, an APK is a zip file which contains all the necessary files for running an application.
     * **src/DEX/**: code of KUNAI's DEX analysis.
+    * **src/DEX/parser/**: code with DEX structure for file parsing, related structures are joined in the same file with different classes.
+    * **src/DEX/DVM/**: utilities for the Dalvik machine, this contains opcodes, instructions, a linear sweep disassembler, and other constants from the DVM.
+    * **src/DEX/Analysis/**: classes that contains utilities for the analyst, these includes managing all the DEX files as just one, it contains the disassembler, it allows managing classes, methods, fields and strings.
     * **src/Utils/**: utilities used by KUNAI.
     * **src/mjolnIR/**: code of KUNAI's Intermmediate Representation.
+    * **src/mjolnIR/Analysis/**: classes written for applying different types of analysis to the Intermmediate Representation, some of them can be useful in deobfuscation.
+    * **src/mjolnIR/Lifters/**: code to lift the disassembled instructions to KUNAI's Intermmediate Representation instructions.
     * **src/includes/KUNAI/**: all KUNAI's headers structured following previous convention.